-Most entrepreneurs negotiate with customers and suppliers on a daily basis when conducting business.
-However, many are not prepared for the magnitude of negotiations that come with selling a business.
+Most entrepreneurs negotiate with customers and suppliers daily when conducting business.
+However, many are unprepared for the magnitude of negotiations that come with selling a business.
 When you let go of your enterprise, you are looking to make some money on top of the money you invested.
 While this is easy to calculate, you may have an emotional connection with the business or be in dire need of cash that you overlook some important aspects of the deal.
 Here are five tips to help negotiate like a pro when selling your business.

 Have a threshold price

-Before starting the negotiations, have in mind the value below which you cannot consummate a deal.
+Before starting the negotiations, consider the value below which you cannot consummate a deal.
 This price is also called the walk-away number.
-When you advertise or show the intention to sell a business in Sydney, you are likely to receive tens of offers with amounts offered differing significantly.
-Therefore, if you do not know the lowest that you can take, the chances are that you are going to sell the business far lower than its worth.
-Setting the walk away price takes into consideration several factors including:
+When you advertise or show the intention to sell a business in Sydney, you will likely receive many offers with differing amounts.
+Therefore, if you do not know the lowest that you can take, the chances are that you will sell the business far lower than its worth.
+Setting the walk-away price takes into consideration several factors, including:

 - The amount of cash you have invested in the business.

-- Average sales generated by the business annually.
+- Average sales are generated by the business annually.